 Now is as good a time to hit the accelerator on improving your strengths and eliminating weaknesses.

 Here are seven benefits of conducting a mid-year review of your business:

 - Reviewing now provides more time to implement changes.
-If you want to make changes, such as ordering new inventory, hiring and training a new employee or launching a marketing campaign, it will take time to get those things rolling.
-So it’s better to start now rather than waiting until fall.
+If you want to make changes, such as ordering new inventory, hiring and training a new employee, or launching a marketing campaign, it will take time to get those things rolling.
+So it’s better to start now rather than wait until fall.

 - You can act while other businesses are procrastinating.
 Set a goal to take action on at least one or two important changes.
 Do it while your competitors are relaxing, and there will be new sales and a bigger payoff ahead.